Haribhajank/AudioStory/README.md

-# 🎧 AutoStory: AI-Powered Audio Storytelling Engine
+# 🎧 AudioStory: AI-Powered Audio Storytelling Engine

-Welcome to **AutoStory**, an end-to-end AI-driven pipeline that transforms a simple idea into an immersive audio experience — complete with plot, character-driven narration, and visually rich thumbnails.
+Welcome to **AudioStory**, an end-to-end AI-driven pipeline that transforms a simple idea into an immersive audio experience — complete with plot, character-driven narration, and visually rich thumbnails.
 Developed during the **KukuFM Hackathon** by **Team TeanRusk - (Ayush Mothiya, Sudhanshu Kumar, Haribhajan)**, this project automates the storytelling process from input to final audio output.

 ---